Sparkling Sites and Northern Lights

 A holiday in winter wonderland Iceland where, in addition to visiting the most famous places of the country, we will also hunt for the magnificent Northern Lights.
 This is a real adventure of a tour, including such highlights as the famous Geysir hot spring area, the Glacier lagoon, beautiful waterfalls and much more.
 The tour is designed to maximise your chances of witnessing the amazing Northern Lights.
 We will stay in a hotel located in the countryside and the itinerary may be adjusted when an opportunity to witness the wonders of the Northern Lights arises.

-Departures: Departures from October to March; Thursdays.
+Departures 2021: Departures from January to April; Thursdays.

 Direct flights from Edinburgh (EDI), London Gatwick (LGW), London Heathrow (LHR), Glasgow (GLA) and Manchester (MAN).
 Connecting flights from other airports in the UK also available.